getbraincloud/examples-unity/Authentication/_docs/Steam.md

 You can follow one of the different menthods of installation on the [Steamworks.NET installation guide](https://steamworks.github.io/installation/).

-Installing the plugin automatically adds `STEAMWORKS_NET` to your scipting define symbols.
+Installing the plugin automatically adds `STEAMWORKS_NET` to your scipting define symbols on standalone platforms.

 ### brainCloud Configuration